mitchty/open-webui-cli/readme.md

 ## Implemented functions

 Note the cli is mostly self documenting, run it without arguments for details.
+It also follows "no news is good news" as a general principle.
+If the return code is 0 everything should be ok.

 But in general you can at least do:
 - Knowledge collection deletion/creation/add files